 Fear and Convenience – Thao Nguyen

-You can tell that this is a smart person who has wrestled to present the very best of her thoughts and talents on her albums and in concert.
+You can tell that this is a sharp person who has wrestled to present the very best of her thoughts and talents on her albums and in concert, and to challenge others to rise above prescribed gender roles in music and in life.
 Everything about her is a delight.

 INTERVIEW: THAO NGUYEN

 I show her a comic strip that I ripped from the Feminist & Gender Studies newsletter off the bathroom wall at the college where I work:

 Thao: (laughs) I think that there is a very pervasive enveloping stigma about women as musicians, and I think that within my personal experience you are, to a degree, immediately dismissed.
-I know that only as I said through experience, and that it is unfortunate but it becomes part of the deal – not only are you playing music but you are having to sort of debunk negative stereotypes and myths about women who play.
+I know that only through experience, and that it is unfortunate but it becomes part of the deal – not only are you playing music but you are having to sort of debunk negative stereotypes and myths about women who play.
 For a long time, I was qualified as “a good guitar player, for being a female”…that was immediately the caveat.

-Did that drive you crazy?
+F/F: Did that drive you crazy?

-No, only because I have concerns about my blood pressure, so I try not to absorb it.
+Thao: No, only because I have concerns about my blood pressure, so I try not to absorb it.
 But of course it does stick with you and float around in your mind.
 If nothing else, it is a motivator.
 I want to be good enough that it doesn’t matter what gender I am.
 That may be the ultimate goal, that we eliminate even the passing thought of it.
 It’s disturbing how much it plays a factor – but then on the other hand I think it should be totally acknowledged and commended when any woman gains a foothold in any male-dominated industry such as this, that she’s done it as a woman, with no apologies.

+F/F: Amen.
 I hear that you are volunteering this summer for Rock Camp For Girls?

-That is correct!
+Thao: That is correct!
 I am so thrilled, it is in Portland this June.
 I have dreamt of it for so long, since I found out that it existed, but I have been on tour every summer since I found out about it.
 My friend Laura Veirs mentioned it once a while back when I was on tour with her.
 This is the first summer that I have been able to make a window so that I can participate.
 I’m totally excited – I mean this sincerely, I really need a reminder sometimes to keep going and keep playing music and being involved in the industry, pushing along.
 I was filling out the application, I remember, and it asked me why I wanted to participate, and I think I started to tear up.
 It’s that significant to me.